chipperdoodles/3color/README.md

 This is a Flask app to intended generate a static webcomic site from markdown files using the flask extension flatpages.
 The name is currently just a placeholder.

-To generate static files type `python generator.py build`
+To generate static files type `python press.py build`

-To run live with flask's built in web-server in debug just type `python flatpager.py` and visit localhost:5000 in your browser
+To run live with flask's built in web-server in debug just type `python press.py` and visit localhost:5000 in your browser

 Each page is built from a markdown file located in the content/ folder.
 Right now I have a few examples placed.
 They have header containing metadata followed by a markdown body, which is currently just a link to the comic page located in the static/images folder.

-An example of a site built with comicr is hosted on github pages and can be found at http://comicr.noties.org
+An example of a site built with 3color Press is hosted on github pages and can be found at http://3color.noties.org

 I am new to programming and I'm kind of brute learning python and flask by just working on this project.